lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 This model is physically illuminating, although a modern first-principles collision operator need not be exactly representable by two scalar relaxation times.

-## 7. From ballistic motion to phonon hydrodynamics
+## From scale windows to observable signals

 Define representative lengths